cartesi/dave/README.md

 ### Permissionless Refereed Tournaments

-The first implementation of Dave is based on the Permissionless Refereed Tournaments primitive.
+The first implementation of Dave is based on the Permissionless Refereed Tournaments (PRT) primitive.
 The paper can be found [here](https://arxiv.org/abs/2212.12439).
-The maximum delay grows logarithmically on the number of Sybils, whereas the computation resources and stakes are constant, and don't grow on the number of Sybils.
+The maximum delay and expenses grow logarithmically on the number of Sybils, and hardware and bonds are both low and constant, regardless of the number of Sybils.
+As such, the defenders have an exponential resource advantage over the attackers (making the algorithm secure), it's easy to become a validator (low bonds and hardware requirements, making the algorithm decentralized), and delay grows slowly.

 ### Dave fraud-proof algorithm

-Coming soon.
+Although delay grows logarithmically in the Permissionless Refereed Tournaments (PRT) algorithm, the constant multiplying this logarithm is high, harming its liveness.

+The second implementation of Dave will be based on the eponymous Dave algorithm, which improves the liveness of PRT, while maintaining its attractive security and decentralization properties.
+We've published our initial research [here](https://arxiv.org/abs/2411.05463).

 ## Status